theosis-ai/llama-lab/README.md

-# Llama UI
+# Llama Lab

 > [!NOTE]
-> Llama UI is in active development and is not yet ready for use.
+> Llama Lab is in active development and is not yet ready for use.

-Llama UI is a [NextJS](https://nextjs.org) application styled with [shadcn/ui](https://ui.shadcn.com) that is purpose built for [Llama Stack](https://github.com/meta-llama/llama-stack) applications.
+Llama Lab is a [NextJS](https://nextjs.org) application styled with [shadcn/ui](https://ui.shadcn.com) that is purpose built for [Llama Stack](https://github.com/meta-llama/llama-stack) applications.